HighTechHarmony/StreamMonitor/README.md

 Essentially:

+- nginx
 - FFmpeg 4.2.7 or higher
 - MongoDB
 - Python3
 - Python-imaging
 - PyMongo
-- Apache2 with PHP
-- MongoDB PHP driver extension & library
 - Python PSutil
+- python-dotenv
 - Apprise (notification framework)
+- nodeJS v18 or higher

 ### Review (and run) install script

 You can try the included install.sh script.
-It has been tested on Ubuntu 22.04 server.
+It has been tested on Ubuntu 22.04 and 24.04 server.
 It asks you lots of questions, but accepting the defaults should result in a functional system on a template machine with the minimized Ubuntu deployment.
 It will ask for the root password for certain tasks.

 install.sh attempts to:

 - install above prerequistes
 - load mongodb initial data
-- create an apache2 name-based virtual host
+- create an nginx name-based virtual host
-- create a systemd service unit for the supervisor
+- create systemd service units for the supervisor and for the express API

-WARNING: MongoDB is installed with no authentication, so you need to secure it.
+WARNING: MongoDB is installed with no authentication, so you need to take extra steps secure it if this will be on a shared host.

 To install the system, follow these steps: